itanupriya/Chachu-s-Art/README.md

 - Upload a few designs, then go back to the gallery and click "Enquire on WhatsApp" to test the flow

-## Notes

-- Uploaded images are stored locally in `backend/uploads/` and served as static files.
-For production, you'd want to swap this for a cloud storage service (e.g. Cloudinary or S3), but local storage keeps this simple for a first version / resume project.
-- MongoDB can be a local install or a free MongoDB Atlas cluster — just put the connection string in `MONGO_URI`.